“To hell with facts! We need stories!”

 By visualizing an actual person, and not a faceless company, you’ll automatically change your language and approach.

-Create Story Narratives
+Create Narratives For Your Products

 Once you have genuine product benefits and a persona built out, it’s time to build storytelling around them.
 Create specific scenarios that illustrate how your product affects their daily work life.
 Go through their day, week, month and year step by step.
 Look at the problems they face.
 How do you fix them, reduce their stress, make them more productive and happy?